The Best Loppers for DIY Landscaping Projects

-1. BEST BYPASS LOPPERS: Corona Super-Duty Bypass Loppers
+BEST FOR LIGHT DUTY: Corona Super-Duty Bypass Loppers

-For trimming green branches with ease, it’s hard to beat the Corona Super-Duty Bypass Loppers.
-Measuring 32 inches long, these manual-mechanism, forged-steel loppers are great for reaching branches overhead, and users can re-sharpen their tough carbon steel blades as necessary.
-Weighing 2.8 pounds, the Corona loppers cut through small branches (less than 3 inches in diameter) like butter.
+For trimming green branches with relative ease, consider Corona Super-Duty Bypass Loppers.
+Measuring 32 inches long, these manual-mechanism, forged-steel loppers are great for reaching branches overhead, and users can re-sharpen the loppers’ tough carbon steel blades as necessary.
+Weighing 2.8 pounds, the Corona loppers are best for small branches less than 3 inches in diameter.

-2. BEST COMPOUND LOPPERS: TABOR TOOLS Anvil Lopper with Compound Action
+BEST FOR HEAVY DUTY: TABOR TOOLS Anvil Lopper with Compound Action

-For enhanced cutting force, check out the TABOR TOOLS Anvil Lopper with Compound Action, which feature a compound gear for double the cutting dynamic of a manual lopper.
-Weighing under 4 pounds and topping out at 30 inches in length, these anvil loppers feature sharp, hardened, carbon steel blades and come with rubberized grips to minimize hand fatigue.
+For enhanced cutting force, check out the TABOR TOOLS Anvil Lopper with Compound Action.
+This tool features a compound gear that delivers a cutting dynamic you can’t get with manual loppers.
+Weighing under 4 pounds and topping out at 30 inches in length, this option feature sharp, hardened, carbon steel blades and come with rubberized grips to minimize hand fatigue.
 The cutting blade sharpens with a sharpening stone as needed.

 MOST VERSATILE: T-MAI Extendable Anvil Lopper